cb-geo/lem-doc/input/input.md

 ## Beta

-The parameter beta is a scalar introduced to modify the contribution of rotation stiffness.
+The parameter beta is a scalar introduced to modify the
+ contribution of rotation stiffness.

 ## Gamma

 The  coefficient gamma is used to  reduce the normal and shear stiffness in tensile failure and shear failure.
+More information is can be found in [https://lem-doc.cb-geo.com/stiffness/stiffness.html](https://lem-doc.cb-geo.com/stiffness/stiffness.html)

+## Tensile strength

+The tensile strength is the maximum stress that the lattice element can withstand while being stretched or pulled before breaking.

+## Cohesion

+Is the material cohesion that is used in the conventional Mohr-Columnb failure citeria.

+## Friction angle

+Is the friction angle of the material that is used in the conventional Mohr-Columnb failure citeria.

+## Emicro

+The Emicro is the Micropolar elasticity module of the lattice element material.

+## Distribution

+The magnitude of the fluctuations in rock properties is quantified by the marginal probability distribution functions.
+In other words, it assigns random stiffness and strength values according to a user-specified probability distribution function.

 ## Boundary node sets